The Marketing Phenomenon of Pokémon Go

 But, being aware of your audience is only half the (Pokémon) battle.
 The Pokémon brand is well established; a fact that has made the widespread playing of this game so understandable.
 As a standalone game, it’s fun and very playable, but the well-known brand makes it accessible to the large audience that has downloaded it.
 It tickles the nostalgia bone in players and brings you back to a childhood of arguing over Pokémon cards in the playground.
 We all wanted a Pikachu when we were little, it seems like some things well and truly never change.

-Pokemon Go represents exactly what good marketing feels like: it goes so well that it’s as if it were a complete coincidence, and not a well thought-out experience and campaign.
+Pokemon Go represents exactly what good marketing feels like: it goes so well that it’s as if it were a complete coincidence, and not a planned experience and campaign.

 Kari’s Top Tip: Buy some Ziploc bags!
-Has your Pokémon journey taken you out into the rainy weather more than once?
+Has your Pokémon journey taken you out into the rainy weather?

 Ben’s Top Tip: Steady your aim as you attempt to catch these colourful critters.
-If you aim for the green circle, in particular, you will gain a small XP bonus.
+If you aim for the green circle, you will gain a small XP bonus.

-Matthew’s Top Tip: Opening the nearby Pokémon tracker and selecting a specific Pokémon will not only show your rough distance to it but increase your chance to find it.
+Matt’s Top Tip: Opening the nearby Pokémon tracker and selecting a specific Pokémon will show your rough distance and increase your chance to find it.

-More Matthew Top Tips: Pokémon Go uses the real world to determine the game’s terrain, e.g. water will be water and a field will be a grassy area.
+More of Matt’s Top Tips: Pokémon Go uses the real world to determine the game’s terrain, e.g. water will be water and a field will be a grassy area.
 Pokémon spawn in areas they would naturally inhabit, for example, you will find more water Pokémon near water.

 On a mission to catch them all?
-Excited by the genius behind the Pokémon Go marketing?
-Contact SQ Digital!
-Give us a call on 01524 580777 or follow us on Facebook, Twitter, LinkedIn and Google+ to stay up to date with our news!
+Excited by the genius behind Pokémon Go marketing?
+Contact SQ Digital on 01524 580 777 or follow us on Facebook, Instagram or LinkedIn to stay up to date with our news!